 The Learning Lab experience is supported by both asynchronous and synchronous components.
-Each Learning Lab sequence includes a set of resources, an asynchronous discussion, and an interactive live session, all of which culminate in the development of a project or application to apply learning to local and specific contexts in support of the learning objectives.
+Each of the two Learning Cycles includes a set of resources, an asynchronous discussion, and an interactive live session, all of which culminate in the development of a project or application to apply learning to local and specific contexts in support of the learning objectives.

 This is a live session to learn the details of the Learning Lab, the Canvas site, and expectations for the microcredential.
 There will also be time to get to know your fellow Lab partners and facilitator.

-Learning Sequence 1: I Know It When I See It?
+Learning Cycle 1: I Know It When I See It?

 This session will briefly introduce the mindset of Universal Design for Learning (UDL).
 Participants will critique real examples of UDL in action.
 Our interactions will provide a foundation for performing a UDL audit for a single course offering.
 Participants will examine and critique three examples of UDL in higher education courses and complete an assignment to audit materials from one of their own institution's course offerings or interactions.